 5: Training Sounds Expensive and Time-Consuming

 Are we paying these guys to drive or are we paying them to sit in a classroom for hours on end?
-But don't let the fact that there's a one-hour online training program that costs as little as $6 and works anywhere with an internet connection dissuade you from avoiding training.
-One hour and $6?
+But don't let the fact that there's high-quality OSHA and warehouse training available that costs as little as a few bucks and works anywhere with an internet connection dissuade you from avoiding training.
+One hour and a few bucks?
 Are we made of money?

 4: Your Drivers Ride in Covered Wagons